 UCEN Manchester has designated the following roles for coordinating the implementation of the Safeguarding Policy and procedures including ensuring that staff and relevant students understand their role and limitations

-6.1 The Designated Safeguarding Leads (Group Level/Strategic), are Vice Principal, Student Experience and Support and Assistant Principal Foundation Learning and Student Support.
-They are responsible for the UCEN Manchester strategy on Safeguarding and oversight of the Policy.
+6.1 The Strategic Leads for Safeguarding and Welfare Vice Dean.
+They are responsible for the UCEN Manchester's strategy on safeguarding and oversight of the policy.
 They are accountable for UCEN Manchester's safeguarding practice.